dockstore/dockstore/_docs/getting-started-with-dockstore.md

 **When to use**:

-Recommended when you're not using Quay.io or if someone else has the same tool name already and you want your own tool instead.
-Also if you are not using build triggers.
+Recommended when you're not using Quay.io, someone else has the same tool name already and you want your own tool instead, or if you are not using build triggers.

 ### Converting Between Build Modes